CHIDS-UMD/PhysicianReview/README.md

 This detailed information for physician cleansing is in the file [PhysicianReport](final_analysis/PhysicianReport.csv).

 ### Why do we exclude ZocDoc?
-Of the five platforms, 56.80% of ZocDoc reviews are not clearly labeled with exact posting time.
+Of the five platforms, 56.80% of ZocDoc reviews are not clearly labeled with an exact posting time.
 Therefore, we focused on the other four platforms and excluded ZocDoc from our main analyses.
-As a robustness test, we also included the 43.20% of the ZocDoc reviews that provided timestamp and found consistent results.
+As a robustness test, we also included the 43.20% of the ZocDoc reviews that provided a timestamp and found consistent results.

 ## Final Analytical Sample
 The reviews we studied here contain both review with and without textual comments.
 We first filter out the reviews without valid timestamps.
-Then to align the observation date for all the physicians, we set our observation date as August 1st, 2021 and removed all online reviews posted after the observation date.
+Then to align the observation date for all the physicians, we set our observation date as August 1st, 2021 and removed all online reviews posted on or after the observation date.
 After the above processing, the final data sample contains 8,693,553 reviews from the four major online review platforms: Healthgrades (2,120,982), Vitals (6,056,497), RateMDs (295,674), and Yelp (220,400).
 In total, among the 1,141,176 US physicians, our comprehensive data covers 887,354 physicians (77.76% of US physicians) who have at least one profile page from any of the five platforms and 587,562 (51.49% of US physicians) who have at least one review.
 For more information, see [ReviewReport](final_analysis/Output/MinText0/ReviewReport.csv).

 # Data Analysis

 Our final data sample contains 8,693,563 reviews from the four major online review platforms: Healthgrades (2,120,982), Vitals (6,056,497), RateMDs (295,674), and Yelp (220,400).
 In total, of the 1,141,176 physicians, 587,562 (51.49%) have at least one review on any of the above websites.

 ## Timeliness of Online Reviews

 Across the four platforms, the average age of online reviews is 5.30 years as of August 1, 2021.
 This indicates that the average physician ratings published on the websites visited by patients as they search for doctors are based on online reviews that are 5.30 years old.
 Outdated information is prevalent on all the online physician review platforms ‒ the average age of online reviews is 2.74 years for Healthgrades, 6.08 years for Vitals, 7.80 years for RateMDs, and 5.10 years for Yelp.
 Across all platforms, millions of online reviews have accumulated in the past 17 years, but only a small proportion were written in recent years.
-Between August 1, 2020 and August 1, 2021 (the most recent year in our data), 542,998 reviews were created, constituting only 6.25% of all online reviews.
+Between August 1, 2020 and July 31, 2021 (inclusive), 542,998 reviews were created, constituting only 6.25% of all online reviews.
 If we extend this time window to two or three years, the number of reviews is 1,217,937 (14.01%) and 2,027,319 (23.32%), respectively.

 See [ResultForReviewAge](final_analysis/Data/ReviewAge) for detailed information.